skywind3000/z.lua/README.md

 - 0.1.0 (2018-04-30): supports windows cmd, cmder and conemu.
 - 0.0.0 (2018-03-21): initial commit, compatible with original z.sh.

+## Help

+This project needs help for the tasks below:

+- [ ] Completion: Actually I got little knowledge in completion, and need help to improve it.
+- [ ] Completion: Implement completion for Power Shell.
+- [ ] Completion: Implement completion for different arguments.
+- [ ] Packaging: make it possible to be installed easily in different systems or popular plugin managers.

 ## Thanks